neuekatze/geo64/README.md

 ## Implementation

-A reference implementation in JavaScript is provided in the repository for encoding and decoding Base64 Geohashes.
+A demo implementation is provided in the repository for encoding and decoding Base64 Geohashes.
 Other implementations can be easily derived from the specification above.